 I was born and raised in Brooklyn, New York.
 After receiving my undergraduate degree from Oberlin College (1981), I moved to Halifax, Nova Scotia to pursue graduate work in exercise physiology.
 After graduating from Dalhousie University in 1983 with my Master's degree, I returned to New York City where I worked at The McBurney School, teaching health and physical education and coaching high school students.
 After several years, I returned to school, and graduated in 1989 with my physical therapy degree from Ithaca College.
 In May 2006, I graduated with my Ph.D. in Health Related Sciences from Virginia Commonwealth University.

 I have been teaching full time at Ithaca College since 1991.
-My primary teaching responsibilites include Musculoskeletal Examination and Evaluation, Therapeutic Exercise, Spine Examination and Evaluation, Peripheral Joint Mobilization, and Evidence-Based Practice.
-My research interests focus on 1) the relationships between patient characteristics, health behaviors and patient reported outcomes, primarily using large data sets, and 2) teaching pedagogy.
+My primary teaching responsibilites include Musculoskeletal Examination and Evaluation, Spine Examination and Evaluation, Clinical Orthopaedics and Evidence-Based Practice.
+My research interests focus on orthopaedic interventions and prognosis, and teaching pedagogy.
 I am board certified as an orthopaedic specialist and maintain clinical practice at Cayuga Medical Center.
 During the summer, I work as the music director at Camp Blue Ridge, a seven week sleep-away camp in Pennsylvania.
-Outside of work I enjoy the playing the piano, theatre, photography, and travel.
+Outside of work I enjoy playing the piano and guitar, theatre, photography, sailing and travel.